About the Holiday

 All the actors were…well…actors.
 There were no actresses in those days.
 Men played women’s parts as well as men’s.
 And if you think phones and talking are problematic in today’s theaters, you would have been aghast at the audiences back then!
 They were not well behaved at all!

-William Shakespeare’s plays didn’t end when the last line was spoken.
-In fact theatre-goers repeated the lines they’d heard long after they left the Globe.
+William Shakespeare’s plays ended when the last line was spoken, his influence continued.
+Theatre-goers repeated the lines they’d heard long after they left the Globe.
 They used Will’s words so much that his new phrases became part of the common language, and we still use them today!

 The left-hand page tells the story of the Globe with phrases and words coined by William Shakespeare sprinkled throughout and set in bold type.
 On the right-hand page readers learn the meaning of those words and phrases (some have changed a bit since Will’s time) and which play they come from.
 A final note from Sutcliffe at the end of the book reveals a bit more about the playwright.
 A timeline of Shakespeare’s life and a bibliography are also included.